jwhazy/abstractive-mods/README.md

 You can see examples and templates in the GitHub repository under `example\configs` in their respective folders.
 An template is a JSON file with the keys and no values.
 An example is the same except with placeholder information.
 Use these to create your own info.json.

+## Issues or feedback?

+Issues can be directly resolved with me inside the [Jacksta Development Discord server](https://discord.gg/jvaBE3vVBe).
+Any feedback or changes you believe would benefit Abstractive can be requested also inside the Discord, or fixed with a PR.

 ## Schema

 ### Required fields